Hyssopus officinalis: History

 Suggestions abound for the modern day correlation of biblical hyssop ranging from a wall plant like moss or fern, to widely used culinary herbs like thyme, rosemary or marjoram.
 Another suggestion is the caper plant which is known to grow in the rocky soils of the region and along walls.

 Hyssop was also used for purgation (religious purification) in Egypt, where, according to Chaeremon the Stoic, the priests used to eat it with bread in order to purify this type of food and make it suitable for their austere diet.

-Cultivation

-Hyssop is resistant to drought, and tolerant of chalky, sandy soils.
-It thrives in full sun and warm climates.